Alpental at Dawn

 Snow Fall - The Avalanche at Tunnel CreekHere is a must view for everyone who skis the back country.

-This interactive article from the New York Times by John Branch on the avalanche at Tunnel Creek(back side of Stevens Pass ski area) last year is extremely well done.
+This interactive article from the New York Times by John Branch on the avalanche at Tunnel Creek(back side of Stevens Pass ski area), Feb 19th, 2012, is extremely well done.
 It presents the beauty and excitement of fresh powder in the backcountry as well as, in this case, a tragic outcome for a group of very experienced skiers.

 Interested in What it Takes to Run a TobogganTake a look at the video put together for the Alpental Toboggan Trainers. (click on the title)